Siguza/psychicpaper/docs/index.md

 </plist>
 ```

-These are all less elegant and less rewarding than the first variant, and I'll leave it as an exercise to the reader to figure out what causes those, or how the different parsers react to them.
+These are all less elegant and less rewarding than the first variant, and I'll leave it as an exercise to the reader to figure out what parser difference causes those, or how the different parsers react to them.

+One thing to note here though is that, depending on what you use to install IPA files on your iDevice, getting these entitlements to survive that process can be tricky.
+That is because the entitlements on a provisioned app also contain a team- and app identifier, which at least Cydia Impactor generates randomly every time you sign, and thus has to parse, modify and re-generate the entitlements blob.
+I don't know about any of its alternatives, but I've been told Xcode works fine with such entitlements, and the manual variant of `codesign`+`ideviceinstaller` certainly does as well.

 ## 4. Escaping the sandbox

 From this point forward, it's simply a matter of picking entitlements.
 For a start, we can give ourselves the three entitlements in my initial PoC:

-- `com.apple.private.security.no-container` - This prevents the sandbox from applying any profile to our process whatsoever, meaning we can now write to any location the `mobile` user has access to, execute a ton of syscalls, and talk to many hundreds of drivers and userland services that we previously weren't allowed to.
+- `com.apple.private.security.no-container` - This prevents the sandbox from applying any profile to our process whatsoever, meaning we can now read from and write to any location the `mobile` user has access to, execute a ton of syscalls, and talk to many hundreds of drivers and userland services that we previously weren't allowed to.
 And as far as user data goes, security no longer exists.
 - `task_for_pid-allow` - Just in case the file system wasn't enough, this allows us to look up the task port of any process running as `mobile`, which we can then use to read and write process memory, or directly get or set thread register states.
 - `platform-application` - Normally we would be marked as a non-Apple binary and not be allowed to perform the above operations on task ports of Apple binaries, but this entitlement marks us as a genuine, mint-condition Cupertino Cookie. :P

 And just in case this entitlement magic wasn't enough, say we needed to pretend to CF that we have certain entitlements as well, we could easily do that with the three above ones now.
-All we have to do is `posix_spawn` in suspended state a binary that holds the entitlement we want, get the newly created process' task port, and make it do our bidding:
+All we have to do is find a binary that holds the entitlement(s) we want, `posix_spawn` it in suspended state, get the newly created process' task port, and make it do our bidding:

 ```c
 task_t haxx(const char *path_of_executable)